 Sleep deprivation and learning to live with a new baby can make you pretty forgetful, so you might also need people to remind you to do things like test your blood sugar and take your insulin injections or oral medications.

 If you normally give yourself a shot of insulin before a meal, your body is expecting a certain amount of carbohydrates to come in very soon.
-If your baby starts to cry and you stop eating to soothe her, she’ll feel better, but you could end up delaying your shot and become hypoglycemic.
+If your baby starts to cry and you stop eating to soothe them, they’ll feel better, but you could end up delaying your shot and become hypoglycemic.
 If you’ve already taken the shot, delaying eating will cause hypoglycemia.
 Try wearing your baby in a sling while you eat, or make sure your partner or another helper is available to help so you can finish eating.

 What Else to Check On

 Watch for thrush.
 Having poorly controlled diabetes makes you more likely to get yeast infections, and this one can cause pain and itching in the nipples.
 If you get a rash or blisters or have serious pain while feeding, call your doctor.

 You may also want to ask your doctor or a pharmacist to check your monitor and testing supplies now and then to make sure they're working right.